ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

 [`Data.Boolean`][HackageBoolean] package.
 Instead of `if-then-else` you are required to use `ifB` when writing JavaScript.

-The thrid branch also shows how nested blocks of code can be used.

     ifB (n `mod` 5 ==* (0 :: JSNumber))
         (do
           c # translate (-u * 0.75, 0)